cheelan/ngram/README.md

 Overview
 -----
 Ngram models are simple yet powerful tools in the field of Natural Language Processing.
 An Ngram is an N-token sequence of words.
-For example, the sentence "natural language processing is great" has the 2-grams (also known as bigrams):
+For example, the sentence "natural language processing is great" has the following 2-grams (also known as bigrams):

     ["natural language", "language processing", "processing is", "is great"]